renaudbedard/littlebits-arduino/Libraries/Coroutines/README.md

 Here, the `wait` call adds 100ms to the timer that will prevent the coroutine from resuming on the next update.
 The `COROUTINE_YIELD` macro exits the function, and records the state of the coroutine so it can be resumed later.
 The `BEGIN_COROUTINE` and `END_COROUTINE` macros do the rest required for this to work.

-The `COROUTINE_CONTEXT()` macro defines the name of the context argument to the coroutine, which has the type `Coroutine&` (a reference type).
+The `COROUTINE_CONTEXT()` macro defines the name of the context argument to the coroutine, which has the hidden type `Coroutine&` (a reference type).
 You may not use a regular parameter definition, since the coroutine needs to know the name you choose for it, and using this macro was the most straightforward way.

 There are some preconditions that the Arduino sketch must meet to use coroutines :

 1. Declare a `Coroutines<N>` object, where `N` is the number of preallocated coroutines required; in other words, the number of coroutines you expect your program to "concurrently" run.
 2. In your sketch's `loop()` function, call the `update()` function on that `Coroutines<N>` object.